This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 71. Ride a bike through Aarhus Ø, a dingy old container port turned into an architectural gem

-72. Eat your heart out on food from all around the world at Aarhus Street Food
+72. Go for a stroll in Denmark’s happiest city Aarhus at your heart out on food from all around the world at Aarhus Street Food

 73. Have a cocktail and take in the incredible view from Salling Rooftop in Aarhus